 27. Possession or use of a caustic substance (unrelated to course work)

 28. Possession, distribution or viewing obscene materials, including electronic possession, distribution or viewing (sexting)

 29. Possession or use, without prior authorization, of a wireless telecommunication device

 30. Possession of synthetic urine, a warner or any other item with the item to use that item to tamper with a drug or alcohol test

 31. Possession, threat or use of a dangerous weapon, including firearms, and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.)

 33. Possession, claimed possession, distribution, or claimed distribution of a controlled dangerous substance, as defined in the Uniform Controlled Dangerous Substances Act

 34. Possession, claimed possession, or distribution of illegal and/or drug related paraphernalia.

-35. Possession. claimed possession, distribution or claimed distribution of supplements, prescription medicine and/or non-prescription medicine while at school and/or school related functions without prior administrative approval
+35. Possession claimed possession, or distribution, or claimed distribution of supplements, prescription medicine and/or non-prescription medicine while at school and/or school related functions without prior administrative approval.

 38. Sexual or other harassment of individuals including, but not limited to, students, school employees, volunteers